Saravanan10297/vivid/README.md

     - **Password: admin**

 **Note:** This project is my first-time result of learning Laravel and Filament, and it may be subject to further improvements.
+Feel free to import the provided `perpustakaan.sql` file into your local database and play around with it.

 ## Features